kharsh77/stackoverflow-post-categorization/README.md

         https://meta.stackexchange.com/questions/2677/database-schema-documentation-for-the-public-data-dump-and-sede

 AIM:
 > To categorize these questions into seven catgories.
-We have came across these catogaries by doing extensive research on the web according to different domains generally front-end-software-developers mainly work on.
-The details about these categories can be found in preprosseing code.
+We came across these catogaries by doing an extensive research on the web according to the different domains generally front-end-software-developers mainly work on.
+The details about these categories can be found in the preprocesseing code.

 STEPS:
-> From a observation, we found 30K out of 300k questions (from the dataset) had just single tag associated with it.
+> From an observation, we found 30K out of 300k questions (from the dataset) had just single tag associated with it.

 > We formulated our categories using these single tag data.